 Generally there are few charges for sewerage.
-The Direct Benefits are therefore allocated to the ratepayers by Capital Value.
-Direct revenues are insufficient to meet the benefits as it is Council policy not to recover the full cost in the interests to community access in that healthy lifestyles are promoted by Park and Waterway use.
-The environmental impacts are minimised with appropriate use of open space.
-In these cases the common allocation is based on a Uniform Charge rather than Capital Value rates.
+Direct revenues are insufficient to meet the benefits as it is Council policy not to recover the full cost in the interests to the community and environmental health.
+The allocation and funding is therefore Capital Value rating on those liable for sewerage rates.